 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 - Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 - Apply computer science theory and software development fundamentals to produce computing based solutions.

 The Bachelor of Science in Computer Science identifies the following educational objectives in order to prepare graduates to do the following within the first few years after graduation from the program.

-- 21 credits free electives
+- 5 credits of free electives

 - Experiential Education